 The Subnet Mask (ie. 255.255.XXX.XXX)

-Once you have the information necessary, the next step is to access the Netgear router from a connected computer.
-On a computer that is connected to the Netgear, access the Windows Command Prompt.
-To access the Windows Command Prompt on your computer, click on the Windows Start button.
-If you are using Windows 7, you can just search “cmd” and press enter.
+Once you have this information, the next step is to access the Netgear router from a connected computer.
+On the computer that is connected to the Netgear, access the Windows Command Prompt through the Windows Start button.
+If you are using Windows 7, search cmd and press Enter.
 (See Fig 1-1).
-If you are using an earlier version of windows, this can be done by clicking the “Run” option in your Windows menu, then typing “cmd” then enter.
+If you are using an earlier version of Windows, click the Run option on your Windows menu, then type cmd and Enter.

 Once the command prompt is open, the next step is to find the IP address of the Netgear.
 To do this, follow these steps:

-- Type “ipconfig” and pressing enter (See Fig 1-2).
-You should be presented with information about the network you are connected to.
+- Type ipconfig and press Enter (See Fig 1-2).
+You should be presented with information about your network.

-Once we have all the information, it’s time access the Netgear’s interface.
+Once you have all the information, it’s time access the Netgear interface.

 - Open an Internet browser.
-Where you would normally type the website address like www.nextiva.com, type the “Default Gateway” address we gathered in the previous step.
+Where you would normally type the website address like www.nextiva.com, type the “Default Gateway” address you gathered in the previous step.